dark-ai/pypytorch/README.md

 ![pypytorch-run-mnist](./assets/gifs/pypytorch-run-mnist.gif)

-Download the mnist.zip dataset at link [BaiduNetDisk](https://pan.baidu.com/s/1bfUBrjVqkHuunh4IsYW9EQ), then unzip it to example/data/, if example/data/ doesn't exist, you need create directory at example/data/ by yourself.
-Besides, you can change configuration at example/scripts/mnist/config.py
+Download the mnist.zip dataset at link [BaiduNetDisk](https://pan.baidu.com/s/1bfUBrjVqkHuunh4IsYW9EQ), then unzip it to examples/data/, if examples/data/ doesn't exist, you need create directory example/data/ by yourself.
+The full path of mnist dataset is `examples/data/mnist/` Besides, you can change configuration at examples/scripts/mnist/config.py

 ## Installation